luapax/luapax/README.md

 ### Hi there! 😃
 My name is Agata and I’m self‑taught web developer.
-Curently gaining new skills and looking for my first experience as a frontend programmer. 👩‍💼:dart:
+Curently gaining new skills and looking for my first experience as a frontend programmer. 👩‍💼🎯

 📫 Feel free to contact me by e-mail: agata.react@gmail.com or via <a href="https://www.linkedin.com/in/agata-borkowska-6b2675152/" target="blank">LinkedIn</a>